icelu/icelu.github.io/_pages/research.md

 Using copy number alterations (CNAs) as markers, we have developed CNETML,the first program to jointly infer the tree topology, node ages, and CNA rates from longitudinal samples.

-We are interested to develop new methods to enrich the toolbox of cancer phylogenetics.
+With the recent MRC award, we will develop better methods to enrich the toolbox of cancer phylogenetics.

 ### References:
+* Bingxin Lu.
+(2024).
+Cancer phylogenetic inference using copy number alterations detected from DNA sequencing data.
+Cancer Pathogenesis and Therapy, 2, E27-E77. https://doi.org/10.1016/j.cpt.2024.04.003

+* Cheng Zhao, Darren P. Ennis, Bingxin Lu, Hasan B. Mirza, Chishimba Sokota, Baljeet Kaur, Naveena Singh et al. (2024).
+The genomic trajectory of ovarian high grade serous carcinoma can be observed in STIC lesions.
+The Journal of Pathology. https://doi.org/10.1002/path.6322

 * Bingxin Lu, Kit Curtius, Trevor A. Graham, Ziheng Yang, Chris P. Barnes (2023).
 CNETML: maximum likelihood inference of phylogeny from copy number profiles of multiple samples.
 Genome Biology, 24, 144. https://doi.org/10.1186/s13059-023-02983-0.

-## Stochastic modelling of somatic evolution
+## Computational modelling of human genomes
 Linking genomics with stochastic modelling and Bayesian inference provides a powerful approach to quantify somatic evolution, which may help to predict disease progression and drug response.

 <figure>